Building a website for an online design school

 Is there a limit on attending multiple courses at once?

-How can you report a problem?
+Where would you go to report a problem?

-How can you receive advice on courses?
+How do you think you can receive advice on courses?